 B. The following are exceptions which can be considered by the Eligibility Committee.
 Schools or individuals wishing to apply for an exception should refer to the Eligibility Review Process section above.

-- The Free Agent Exception: A student without a team at his or her school (including a home-schooled student whose public school of attendance does not have a team) may apply for permission to play on another school's team.
+- The Free Agent Exception: A student without a team at his or her school (including a home-schooled student whose public school of attendance does not have a team) may ask for permission to play on another school's team.
 Any team accepting free agents may accept up to three free agents automatically.
 The first three free agents do not need to apply for a free agent exception, but must complete this form.
 Any players asking for permission to play with a team that has already accepted three free agents must apply for a free agent exception.

 - A team that expects to accept multiple free agents should apply for a Consortium Exception as described in ii below.